 If you enter PTI in Pasco County, FL, but do not complete all of the special conditions or if you get arrested for a new offense, then the State will issue a “statement revoking PTI.”

 The statement revoking PTI often provides:

-Comes now, State Attorney for the Sixth Judicial Circuit of Florida, by and through the undersigned Assistant State Attorney, pursuant to Section 11 of the Pre-Trial Intervention Agreement (PTI) filed in this case and approved by this court, and hereby voids said Pre-trial Intervention Agreement, and requests that this Court immediately set this cause for pre-trial.
+Comes now, BRUCE BARTLETT, State Attorney for the Sixth Judicial Circuit of Florida, by and through the undersigned Assistant State Attorney, pursuant to Section 14 of the PreTrial Intervention Agreement filed in this cause and approved by this Court, and hereby voids said Pre-Trial Intervention Agreement, and requests that this Court immediately set this cause for pre-trial.

 When the prosecutor files the statement revoking PTI, it causes the clerk of court to schedule a new court date in front of the judge.

 If you were revoked from the PTI program, then contact an experienced criminal defense attorney about your upcoming court date and the best way to resolve the case.

 Cons of Entering PTI in Pasco County, FL

 The PTI program in Pasco County, FL, has many pros and cons.
 Enter PTI might not be a good idea if you are innocent of the crime, if the state does not have sufficient evidence, or if you need a license or certification to perform your job.